Illustration of transfer learning and AI knowledge transfer

 What is Transfer Learning?

-1. Pre-training: The model is trained on a large dataset (e.g., ImageNet for image recognition or GPT for text processing).
+1. Pre-training: The model is first trained on a massive, general-purpose dataset such as ImageNet for images or GPT/BERT for text.
+It learns universal features — shapes, edges, word structures, and patterns.

 pip install tensorflow numpy matplotlib